gijit/gi/README.md

 2018 Feb 24 update
 ------------------
-Release v1.0.12 brings `select` as well as send and receive on channels that were allocated in Go.
+Release v1.0.12 brings the ability to make native
+Go channels via reflection for basic types, and then use those channels in send, receive, and `select` operations.
+Goroutines are still TODO.

 2018 Feb 23 update
 ------------------